runwayml/learn/docs/tutorials/tutorial_p5_posenet.md

 ### Step 6

-Lets take a look at the code to get a sense of whats going on.
+Lets take a look at the code to get a sense of what's going on.
 The code will be in `posenet.js` file inside of the root folder.

 # The Code in Detail (HTML):
 In your html, be sure to include the [p5.js library](https://p5js.org/download/), and the [Socket.io library](https://socket.io/).
 In this example, I have also included [Bootstrap](https://getbootstrap.com/) (optional) to make the layout a nicer.
 In the body of the `index.html` page, we've added two buttons, a 'Stop' and 'Start' button that will give us further control in our sketch.
 We've also included a paragraph tag with an ID of 'status' to keep track of our connection to RunwayML and give visual feedback.
 Further, we've included a div tag with an ID for our sketch.
 This will attach our future sketch to this div, so that its positioned well on the page.
 Lastly, we've included a script tag for our sketch.